yoniker/PokerVault/GTO/BU vs BB SRP/Study sessions  Connected boards BU vs BB SRP -  - GTO.md

 Flop Ts8h6d X/B30/R90 BU sometimes call with T9s and sometimes raises - it can make better hands to fold (like AT) and some worse hands to call (like 9x)

 AsQhJd X/?
 Bu's flop strategy - ATC, 78% global frequency, so even A2 bet frequently

+Flop 5s4h2s X/X Turn 3c BB bets B20, BU infrequently raises with a 6x, and very infrequently raises with air (two overcards) specifically from the 7x and 8x region (sometimes)